Ghost Festival: Bon

+Traditionally including a dance called Bon Odori, Obon has existed in Japan for more than 500 years.
+In modern Japan, it is held on July 15 in the eastern part (Kantō) and on August 15 in the western part (Kansai).

+Ryukyu Islands

+In Okinawa and the Amami Islands, it is celebrated as in China, on the 15th day of the 7th lunisolar month.
+This festival is known as Bun/Usjooroo.

+Hindu traditions

 India

 The performance of Shraddha by a son during Pitru Paksha is regarded as compulsory by Hindus, to ensure that the soul of the ancestor goes to heaven.
 In this context, the scripture Garuda Purana says, "there is no salvation for a man without a son".
-The scriptures preach that a householder should propitiate ancestors (Pitris), along with the gods (devas), ghosts (bhutas) and guests.
+The scriptures preach that a householder should propitiate ancestors (Pitris), along with the gods (devas), ghosts (bhutas), and guests.
 The scripture Markandeya Purana says that if the ancestors are content with the shraddhas, they will bestow health, wealth, knowledge and longevity, and ultimately heaven and salvation (moksha) upon the performer.

 Indonesia

 In Bali and some parts of Indonesia, particularly among the indigenous Hindus of Indonesia, ancestors who have died and cremated are said to return to visit their former homes.
 This day is known as Hari Raya Galungan and celebrations typically last over two weeks, often in the form of specific food and religious offerings along with festivities.
 The festival date is often calculated according to the Balinese pawukon calendar and typically occurs every 210 days.